Luciano Dias

 Luciano Williames Dias (born 25 July 1970) is a Brazilian football coach and former player.
-He is currently an assistant coach at Corinthians.

 Playing career

 In his playing days he was a defender for Grêmio, Standard Liège, Corinthians, Fluminense and Mamoré.

 Luciano was a player on Luiz Felipe Scolari's Grêmio team who won the 1995 Copa Libertadores.
 After being sold in 1997, he made 18 Belgian First Division A appearances for Standard Liège, weighing in with four goals.